-Some of the fastest and most powerful cars in the world, such as the Ferrari Berlinetta, Lamborghini Gallardo or Bugatti Veyron cannot be enjoyed on a daily basis due to heavy city traffic or freeway jams.
-To revel in their magnificence, it is necessary to give free rein to their powerful engines, let them run free as wild horses galloping at full speed.
+Some of the fastest and most powerful cars in the world, like the Ferrari Berlinetta, Lamborghini Gallardo, and the Bugatti Veyron, are best enjoyed away from heavy city traffic or freeway jams.
+To revel in their magnificence, it is necessary to give free rein to their powerful engines, letting them run free like wild horses galloping at full speed.
 Luckily, there are international racetracks where people who love cars and speed can truly appreciate these advanced machines, where the only limits are the laws of physics and the skill of the driver.

-Around the world, there are a variety of exclusive tracks, whose sole purpose is to please the owners of these cars.
-Here, we present some of the most famous and exclusive racetracks in the world.
+Around the world, there are a variety of exclusive circuits and racing clubs, whose sole purpose is to please the owners of these cars.
+Here we introduce you to some of the most famous and exclusive racetracks in the world.

 This circuit is located in the town of Ronda, province of Málaga, approximately an hour northwest of Marbella.
 The track has a total length of 5.4 km (3.6 miles) with a constant width of 12.2 meters (39 feet).
 It consists of 13 curves to the right and 13 to the left, with a good mix of wide and narrow angles.
 The track is surrounded by beautiful landscapes of green and wooded areas, and the atmosphere and facilities are truly luxurious.
 One of the strengths of the Ascari Club is the wide variety of services and activities offered.
 It organizes individual experiences as well as group and family activities – all with expert instructors.
 It has various types of vehicles available for its customers, including single-seaters with characteristics very similar to those of a Formula 1 car.
 The facility was designed to indulge the needs of motorcar enthusiasts.